-- Increase funding for public education - Rehabilitate, rather than incarcerate, non-violent drug offenders - Enforce background checks on firearms - Propose stronger gun regulations - Fund libraries - Invest in youth - Decrease restrictions on voting - Support, financially and socially, victims and families of violence - Stop felon disenfranchisement - Fund after-school programs and nutrition programs - Increase economic development and job opportunities in Milwaukee - Create more accountability for public tax dollars that are going to fund programs or projects in the community - Subsidize community gardens in neighborhoods - Create benefits for employers to create jobs for youth in Milwaukee - Raise the minimum wage - Better protect youth informants and other informants - Get more community members to serve on government boards, committees, and commissions violence.
+- Increase funding for public education - Rehabilitate, rather than incarcerate, non-violent drug offenders - Enforce background checks on firearms - Propose stronger gun regulations - Fund libraries - Invest in youth - Decrease restrictions on voting - Support, financially and socially, victims and families of violence - Stop felon disenfranchisement - Fund after-school programs and nutrition programs - Increase economic development and job opportunities in Milwaukee - Create more accountability for public tax dollars that are going to fund programs or projects in the community - Subsidize community gardens in neighborhoods - Create benefits for employers to create jobs for youth in Milwaukee - Raise the minimum wage - Better protect youth informants and other informants violence.
 Engaging youth means a stronger effort by the community and elected officials to relate directly with youth.
 This includes using updated technology, such as mobile device apps, music, and sports.

-Topic Four: Strategies for Engaging Our Youth
+Strategies for Engaging Our Youth